Read Why do business professionals choose ready-to-use KPIs? to find out the answers to these questions:

 Saying it all, it is possible to organize the tasks and jobs by assigning values to metrics that are dug post-analysis.

+This is the actual scorecard with Theatre Management Dashboard and performance indicators.
 The performance indicators include: financial perspective, marketing budget, % increase in monetary grants, ticket sales revenue, % reduction in operating expenses, audience perspective, % positive responses from audience, modes of buying tickets, types of theatrical programs offered, hygiene and cleanliness score, performance perspective, occupancy level, number of awards won, % increase in general audience, % rise in membership subscriptions, staff and pr management perspective, number of positive reviews published in media, training sessions for stage door and front of house staff, educational campaigns carried out for theatre-work promotion, number of free or fund-raising performances done annually.